-The Partnership is a limited liability partnership, incorporated in the United Kingdom, registered in England and Wales and domiciled in England (registered number: OC340094).
+The LLP is a limited liability partnership, incorporated in the United Kingdom, registered in England and Wales and domiciled in England (registered number: OC340094).

-The LLP is a special purpose vehicle whose business is the acquisition, management and sale of mortgage loans and their related security, and to guarantee the bonds (the 'Covered Bonds') issued by Lloyds Bank plc ('Lloyds' or the 'Originator').
-The mortgage loans and the funding to acquire these loans originate from Lloyds and Bank of Scotland plc ('BOS'), (the 'Originators') subsidiaries of Lloyds Banking Group plc ('LBG').
+The LLP is a special purpose vehicle whose business is the acquisition, management and sale of residential mortgage loans and their related security, and to guarantee the bonds (the 'Covered Bonds') issued by Lloyds Bank plc ('Lloyds' or the 'Originator').
+The mortgage loans and the funding to acquire these loans originate from Lloyds and Bank of Scotland plc (incorporated in Scotland) ('BOS'), (the 'Originators') subsidiaries of Lloyds Banking Group plc ('LBG' or 'Group').

-Under International Financial Reporting Standard ("IFRS") 9, if a transferror retains substantially all the risks and rewards associated with the transferred assets, the transaction is accounted for as a financing transaction, notwithstanding that it is a sale transaction from a legal perspective.
+Under International Financial Reporting Standard ("IFRS") 9 'Financial Instruments', if a transferor retains substantially all the risks and rewards associated with the transferred assets, the transaction is accounted for as a financing transaction, notwithstanding that it is a sale transaction from a legal perspective.
 The members of the management committee of the LLP have concluded that the Originators have retained substantially all the risks and rewards of the pool of mortgage loans and as a consequence, the LLP does not recognise the mortgage loans on its balance sheet but rather a deemed loan to the Originator.
 The initial amount of the deemed loan to the Originator corresponds to the consideration paid by the LLP for the mortgage loans.